imagine, discover, create

 Live & Local

-- December 15 (deadline) - Applications are now open for the 3rd annual SPARK!
-Hackathon on January 27 & 28, 2018!
+- January 27 & 28 - Join the 3rd annual SPARK!
+Hackathon on January 27 & 28!
 This two-day event of learning and making is open to high school students throughout the region.
 The experience offers participants a unique opportunity to get connected to industry experts and other students who are passionate about changing the world through technology.
 No previous experience required.
 Apply now.

 - March 16 (deadline) - Village School’s 7th Annual Girls Excelling in Math (GEM) Tournament.
 On April 21, teams of middle school girls will spend the day solving math problems and doing hands-on engineering challenges.
 Teams must register through their school.
 More info.